 On a company level, the culture of the organisation is seen in its overall approach to business, stakeholders, and employee welfare.
 Research indicates that organisational culture is a source of competitive advantage and the foundation of how a company approaches risk.
 It is a key determinant of how businesses approach any social, environmental or ethical issue, and an unhealthy organisational culture can lead to significant financial and non-financial risks.
 For instance, an excessively competitive culture, with unattainable targets can lead to poor business decisions being made in a sales environment.

-To remain appropriate, effective and fit-for-purpose, corporate culture must be measured.
-As with definition, monitoring the abstract nature of culture is difficult.
-A helpful though indirect approach is to consider ‘proxy’ indicators that reflect a variety of functions across the business.
-For example, monitoring employee turnover, levels of sickness related absenteeism and customer satisfaction scores could illuminate whether there is a potentially unhealthy culture within a company.
+A company has a culture whether it is monitored or not.
+There is no ‘right’ or ‘wrong’ organisational culture - it is specific to each business.
+Monitoring culture is a difficult task - a helpful though indirect approach is to consider ‘proxy’ indicators that reflect a variety of functions across the business.
+For example, monitoring employee turnover, levels of sickness-related absenteeism and customer satisfaction scores could illuminate whether there is a potentially unhealthy culture within a company.
 In addition, instances of whistleblowing or other grievances may indicate problems.
-Finally, monitoring organisational culture, though difficult, is vital; an unhealthy culture can take years to reverse and ongoing surveillance allows senior management to make early changes if problems are detected.
+An unhealthy culture can take years to reverse and ongoing monitoring allows senior management to make early changes if problems are detected.

 The better an organisation defines this cultural profile, then manages activity against it, the more likely it is that the culture will in reality become the 'norm'.
 Often, there’s an attempt to sum up the company’s culture in a single phrase or short soundbite, such as ‘putting the customer first’.
 However, this rarely fully describes the intended culture.